Open House Festival

 A revival and love letter to London’s lost bohemia..
 Travel back in time to the legendary haunt of some of Soho's greatest creatives.
 Featuring pictures, press cuttings and even the piano from the much loved private members club.

-The newly restored Grade II listed Marshall Street Baths were constructed in the Roman Renaissance style and feature elaborate brick and stonework, marble-lined halls and a stunning barrel vaulted roof.
+The recently restored Grade II listed Marshall Street Baths were constructed in the Roman Renaissance style and feature elaborate brick and stonework, marble-lined halls and a stunning barrel vaulted roof.
 Features a restoration of the marble-lined swimming pool which is an exemplar of 1930s architecture.

 AWS & KMB Cross, 1928